learn-co-students/seattle-web-091619/01-intro-to-oo/README.md

 - [x] Discuss methods as messages
 - [x] Get more practice with array compositions (`each`, `map`, `select`/`filter`).
 - [x] Explain the need for variable scope and why it's important to not utilize global variables.

+- Self : What is it:
+  - Refer to the value of the object.
+  - Make reference to what you are contained inside of.
+  - scope